Chun5/works/index.rst

   We are more involved with product design and user interface development, which means that we must be involved earlier than ever in the development cycle.
-The problem with the historic waterfall development process is that downstream teams have very little chance to change anything that happened upstream.Too often, technical writers who work in a waterfall development process must write comprehensive documentation that needs to atone for unwieldy design.
+The problem with the historic waterfall development process is that downstream teams have very little chance to change anything that happened upstream.
+Develop ever smaller chunks of information to address the changing needs of users.

 ::